TheSantacloud/blog/content/posts/GMs are like DJs.md

 - **Creativity** - adding uniqueness though custom edits, remixed and unexpected choices
 - **Communication** - coordination with event staff, the crowd, venue

-As opposed to the roles & responsibilities, the skills are a mix and match between for both the execution and the operation.
-The only thing I could think of that would help to make this distinction was that different approaches and skill level determine how well you can use those skills in the prep stage and the real-time execution stage.

 ## By the Flame of Anor, I might be Skrillex

 While it's true that [you can draw correlations between almost anything](https://www.tylervigen.com/spurious-correlations), Both GMs and DJs do extensive prep, then translate it into real-time execution, improvising and adapting while managing logistics.
 Lets use the power of tables to show how the roles and essential skills align: